How to Choose the Right Shower System: A Complete Guide for Your Bathroom

 Wall-Mounted Shower

-These are the most common and space-saving models, ideal for bathrooms with plumbing embedded in the wall.
-The distance of the shower arm affects spray coverage, which is useful for compact layouts.
+The most common and practical option, wall-mounted showers are ideal for smaller bathrooms or those with plumbing embedded in the wall.
+They allow easy installation and maintenance.
+The length and angle of the shower arm significantly influence spray coverage, making them suitable for compact or irregular layouts.

 Wall mounted shower system